We are a small local business!

 Our business goal is to offer private & personalised tours of Goolwa to complement the big tourism operator and volunteer cruises (PS Oscar W.) also available here at Goolwa.
 The best way to understand our service and booking process is that we are a marine version of a ‘Chauffeured Limosine’.

 1. Where do we operate from?

-We do not have an office, instead we collect guests directly from any jetty or wharf on the river: even from right in front of many waterfront properties.
+We do not have an office, although groups are more than welcome to meet at the Coorong Quays marina office (plenty of parking available).
+Once a booking has been made, we can collect you directly from any jetty or wharf on the river: even from right in front of many waterfront properties.
 However we have three main pick-up locations (see maps below):

 a.
 Main Goolwa Wharf (Cutting Road, Goolwa)

 b.
 Jetty in front of the Aquacaf/Fleurieu Function Centre/Goolwa Aqautic Club building (Barrage Road, Goolwa)

 c.
 Coorong Quays Fuel Dock landing in fromt of Islanders Tavern (Tolarno Drive, Hindmarsh Island)

 When you make a booking we contact you to discuss which pick-up location is most suitable.

 2. When do we operate?

 Our standard cruise schedule operates from Tuesday right through to Saturday with 3 standard departure times: 10am, 12:30pm and 3pm (with a sunset tour in the evening).
 When you make a booking (by calling or online) you simply choose the cruise that you would like and the departure time that suits you best.